Fanny Lewald: Life and career

+Returning to Königsberg after a year's absence, Lewald found her mother in poor health.
+Lewald and her sisters took turns managing the household during this time.
+Her father refused to let Lewald take a paid position as a governess or a companion as he thought it would reflect poorly on his ability to provide for his family.
+With not much else to do, Lewald conducted large amounts of correspondence.
+Her cousin August Lewald, editor of the Stuttgart periodical Europa, published one of her letters about the Mucker trail as an essay.

+In 1841 she published her first novel in her cousin August Lewald's periodical Europa, under the title Der Stellvertreter.

+Her first two novels, Clementine and Jenny were published anonymously in accordance with her father's wishes.

+After her mother's death she was released from her household duties, Lewald moved into an apartment in Berlin near her brother Otto.
+In 1845 she went abroad for the first time without being accompanied by relatives to Italy.
+In Rome she became acquainted with a group of German intellectual women, including Adele Schopenhauer and Ottilie von Goethe.
+This trip was where she would meet her future husband, Adolf Stahr.
+At the time of their meeting, Stahr was married with five children.
+They would not be able to get married till after his divorce in 1855.

 Lewald first received attention for her writing after the publication of a letter she wrote about a court trial she had attended.
 Lewald's cousin, August Lewald, published the letter in the Stuttgart periodical, Europa, which he edited.
 August then asked Fanny to write a report on the coronation of King Frederick William IV in Konigsberg in 1840.
 Fanny Lewald went on to become a prolific writer and publish many successful novels.
 Her writing often drew from her experience growing up female in a bourgeois family, advocating for better education for women and criticizing marriages of convenience.

 In 1876, after Stahr's death, she moved to Dresden, where she engaged in literary work until her death on 5 August 1889.